+Class attendance is a critical component of the learning process.
+Students are expected to be present for all classes, since much of the material will be covered only once in class.
 Please note all faculty are bound by the UF policy for excused absences.
-For information regarding the UF Attendance Policy see the Registrar website for additional details: http://graduateschool.ufl.edu/media/graduate-school/pdf-files/handbook.pdf
+For information regarding the UF Attendance Policy see the Registrar website for additional details: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx